Nass2912/react/README.md

 # react

-Hello Peeps, This repo is dedicated to my learning(or relearning) of React after having worked on and got comfy on VueJs.
+Hello Peeps, This repo is dedicated to my learning(or relearning) of React after having worked on and familiarizing with VueJs.